Camber Sands: Cultural references

 Camber Sands, with its wide bay and large dune system, has been used in a variety of creative media.

 Films

 The beach was used in the 1958 film Dunkirk starring John Mills to recreate Operation Dynamo.
-They were used again as Normandy beaches during D-Day in the 1962 epic The Longest Day.
+They were used again as Normandy beaches during D-Day in the 1962 film The Longest Day.

 Follow That Camel was shot here during the early months of 1967, with Camber Sands representing the Sahara Desert, although filming had to be stopped several times because the dunes were covered in snow.

-The Monuments Men was shot here in the early part of 2013.

 The Invisible Woman (filmed in 2012, released in 2013), a period drama about the life of Nelly Ternan, has several scenes on the sand.

-The Theory of Everything, about the life of Stephen Hawking, includes a scene on the sands and dunes.

 Scenes from The Loneliness of the Long Distance Runner were filmed here in early 1962.
 The film's main character (the runner), Colin Smith, portrayed by actor Tom Courtenay, and his friend take their girlfriends to Skegness for a weekend, and some scenes were filmed on this beach and in the dunes.

-Television

-Camber Sands was featured in Series 2 of Green Wing.
-Characters Alan Statham and Joanna Clore appear on the beach in the finale and in the Park Resort Holiday Park.

-The dunes were featured in a 2010 advertisement for Wall's.

-Camber Sands was the planet Aridius in the 1965 Doctor Who story The Chase, and then in 1986 was the filming location for a scene in the final two parts of the story Trial of a Time Lord, as part of an elaborate illusion generated by the Valeyard in the Matrix.

-Camber Sands was also featured within the Netflix original series, After Life where Ricky Gervais's character walked his dog in episode 3.

-The Inbetweeners episode "Caravan Club" takes place in Camber Sands.
-The actual caravan site was on the banks on the river Thames at Laleham camping site near Staines.

-In S1 E5 of the UK version of Taskmaster, Roisin Conaty talks about moving a boulder to Camber Sands.